niallobrien/hackathon-starter/README.md

 # Or, if you prefer to use `yarn` instead of `npm`
 yarn install

+# To compile the client-side JS and watch for changes
+npm run dev

-# Then simply start your app
+# Then simply start your app (in another terminal)
-node app.js
+npm start
 ```

 **Note:** I highly recommend installing [Nodemon](https://github.com/remy/nodemon).